How to Create and Use Countdown Timers in Email Marketing

 - The number of purchases was the same.

-These indicators along with some additional A/B tests that showed similar results drove us to the conclusion that adding a countdown timer to an email doesn’t affect sales level significantly.
+These indicators along with some additional A/B tests that showed similar results drove us to the conclusion that embedding a countdown timer in an email doesn’t affect sales level significantly.
 Therefore, it would be more reasonable to view countdown timers as a way to diversify your email campaigns and to entertain subscribers with an animated content element.
 Discounts on their own are already a good incentive to buy.